Amateurliga Saarland

-The Amateurliga Saarland was the highest football league in the state of Saarland and the third tier of the German football league system from 1951, when the clubs from the Saar returned to Germany, till the formation of the Oberliga Südwest and the Verbandsliga Saarland below it in 1978.
+The Amateurliga Saarland was the highest football league in the state of Saarland and the third tier of the German football league system from 1951, when the clubs from the Saar returned to Germany, until the formation of the Oberliga Südwest and the Verbandsliga Saarland below it in 1978.

 Overview

 The Ehrenliga Saarland was formed in 1947 in the state of Saarland.
 The league was originally a feeder league to the Oberliga Südwest.
 Due to the special situation of Saarland, its clubs left the German football league system from 1948 to 1951 with the 1.
 FC Saarbrücken playing a year in the French second division.

 Three seasons in this period were played under independent Saarland Football Association control.

 From its return in 1951, now under the name of Amateurliga Saarland, until the establishment of the Oberliga Südwest in 1978, it was the third tier of the football league system.

 The league was established in 1947 with ten teams, the winner gaining promotion to the Oberliga Südwest.
 The founder members were: